sensu/sensu-docs/content/sensu-go/5.4/reference/filters.md

 ### Handling production events

-The following example filter definition, entitled `production_filter`, will match event data with a custom entity definition attribute `"namespace":
+The following filter allows only events with a custom entity label `"environment": "production"` to be handled.
-"production"`.

 {{< highlight json >}}
 {